mario-gellrich-zhaw/python_postgresql_postgis/README.md

 # If the containers are not running, start them using:
 VS Code -> left Menu -> search file 'docker-compose.yml' -> right click -> Compose Up

-# In addition, open a terminal and run:
+# If the containers are running (check via 'docker ps'), open a terminal and additionally run:
 bash .devcontainer/start.sh
 ```